 16. I have been told that I need to fill out some forms for my environmental permit.
 Where do I find them?

 17. How do I complete my annual/semi-annual reports?

-Completing the Annual Compliance Certification requires the use of the 7007CC form and must be postmarked by January 30th of each year.
-The Semi-Annual Report does not require a specific form but must be postmarked by January 30th and July 30th of every year.
-There are learning modules regarding completing and submitting annual/semi-annual reports and understanding your permit available on the Division of Compliance Assistance webpage under the Self-Paced Online Learning section.
+Completing the Annual Compliance Certification requires the use of the 7007CC form and must be submitted by January 30th of each year.
+The Semi-Annual Report does not require a specific form but must be submitted by January 30th and July 30th of every year.
+There are learning modules regarding completing and submitting annual/semi-annual reports and understanding your permit available on the Compliance Assistance program webpage under the Self-Paced Online Learning section.

 18. I can't find the Notification of Hazardous Waste Activity form.
 Where can I find it?

 The Division of Waste Management no longer uses the Notification of Hazardous Waste Activity (DEP 7037) form.
 Currently, they are using the EPA Form 8700-12 along with the Registration of Hazardous Waste Activity Addendum (DWM 7037A Reg HW Activity Addendum).
 You can find both of these forms in the DEP Resource Library under “Division: Waste Management” then under “Program: Hazardous Waste”.
 If you would like to contact the Division of Waste Management, they can be reached by phone at (502) 564-6716 or by email at email@example.com.